What Is Metacognition And Why Does It Matter For Education?

 Metacognition is an awareness and understanding of one’s own thought processes.
 It refers to a learner’s capacity to plan, monitor, self-evaluate and problem-solve before adjusting their own learning behaviours to overcome challenges more effectively.

-Metacognitive abilities are a form of self-regulation, involving self-awareness, and higher-level thinking skills.
+Metacognitive abilities are a form of self-regulation, involving self-assessment and self-awareness, and higher-level thinking skills.

 The Education Endowment Foundation (EEF) outlines the importance of metacognition to effective learning.
 The EEF’s report bridges the gap between educational research and classroom practice, presenting an understanding of ‘what works’ in a practical and accessible way.